 Examine one or more additional markers of social difference in the USA, such as special needs, age, class, ability, language, religion, citizenship status, and other distinctions that reflect the diversity of the United States of America, within both the specific field of study and the general society.

 2.2.2 Following is a list of Student Learning Objectives to assess learning related to Human Diversity in the USA.
-Therefore, students successfully completing the Human Diversity in the USA curriculum will be able to:
+Therefore, students successfully completing the Human Diversity in the USA GR will be able to:

 Critique institutional structures, traditional hierarchies or social categories in order to deepen an understanding of the nature of power and privilege, and resulting inequalities; and